Last updated: May 2026

 15. Spend an afternoon in Design Museum

 Is it furniture or is it art?
-I guess you could argue in Denmark it’s both.
-Spend an hour or two here, walking through the lit up hall of chairs, taking a selfie in the mirror chair and soaking up the minimalistic, colourful and fun vibes that make Scandi design so perfect.
+I guess you could argue in Denmark it's both.
+Spend an hour or two here, walking through the chair tunnel where 125 iconic chairs run floor to ceiling, and soaking up the minimalistic, colourful and fun vibes that make Scandi design so perfect.

 For more information, see: Design Museum Denmark